wlangera/gcube-bcubed-hack/paper.md

 )
 ```

 This function designates observations (`observations`) to cells of a given grid (`grid`) to create a data cube. `id_col` specifies the column name of the column with unique ids for each grid cell.
 If `id_col = "row_names"` (the default), a new column `id` is created were the row names represent the unique ids.
 If `aggregate = TRUE` (default), return data cube in aggregated form (grid with number of observations per grid cell).
-Otherwise, return sampled points in uncertainty circle. #' @param randomisation `"uniform"` or `"normal"`.
-Randomisation method, specified with `randomisation`, is used for sampling within uncertainty circle around each observation.
+Otherwise, return sampled points in uncertainty circle.
+The randomisation method, specified with `randomisation`, is used for sampling within uncertainty circle around each observation.
 By default `"uniform"` which means each point uncertainty circle has an equal probability to be selected.
+If no coordinate uncertainty is present, the function takes the point itself for designation.
 The other option is `"normal"` where a point is sampled from a bivariate Normal distribution with means equal to the observation point and the variance equal to (-`coordinateUncertaintyInMeters`^2) / (2 * log(1 - `p_norm`)) such that `p_norm` % of all possible samples from this Normal distribution fall within the uncertainty circle. `p_norm` is only used if `randomisation = "normal"` and has the default value of 0.95.
+Uniform is the standard method to create biodiversity data cubes.
+The normal randomisation is an experimental feature.

 ### Incorporation of virtual species to the simulation workflow
 Project 8 originally aimed to address the challenges of incomplete and unreliable biodiversity data which hinder accurate species distribution models (SDMs).
 By creating virtual species with known ecological characteristics, researchers can simulate and analyse the effects of spatial, temporal, and taxonomic uncertainties.
 This "virtual ecologist" approach helps quantify sources of error and refine modelling techniques.
 The ultimate goal is to improve conservation planning, especially for rare or endangered species, by providing more reliable predictions of species distributions under various environmental conditions, including climate change.